 The Athletes’ Village is located in the East End of Glasgow and is one of the most significant regeneration schemes in the UK.
 It was delivered by City Legacy, a consortium of Glasgow based companies that included CCG, Cruden, McTaggart and Mickel and WH Malcolm in partnership with Glasgow City Council.

 The development brief required that City Legacy deliver 700 homes, including 300 homes for sale, all of which would be constructed in a depressed market, several years in advance of any sales or projected sales values being confirmed.
-This requirement faced the constraints of existing site infrastructure, and the need to reconcile the specific requirements for initial use as accommodation for 6,500 athletes and officials for a two week period, which would incorporate City Legacy’s preferred mix of house types based on sales projections and the requirements of housing associations.
+This requirement faced the constraints of existing site infrastructure, and the need to reconcile the specific requirements for initial use as accommodation for 6,500 athletes and officials for a two-week period, which would incorporate City Legacy’s preferred mix of house types based on sales projections and the requirements of housing associations.

 Added to that, the site of the Athletes’ Village development was previously a contaminated and disused brownfield site.
 The entire Athletes’ Village site (88 acres) was thoroughly remediated and is now home to an eco-friendly Village and City Legacy has excelled in this challenge – transforming the area into a stunning new riverside location which is unrecognisable and now highly desirable.
 Twelve house types are spread across the site comprising 1 and 2 bedroom apartments and 2,3 and 4 bedroom terraced houses.

 The Village lies only three miles from the city centre, yet is set amongst an abundance of green space and next to superb sports and recreational facilities, including the Emirates Arena and Sir Chris Hoy Velodrome.
-It is extremely accessible, thanks to the newly redeveloped Dalmarnock Station with fast and frequent train services into the city centre.
+It is extremely accessible, thanks to the newly redeveloped Dalmarnock Station with fast and frequent train services to the city centre.

 The homes, as well as the adjacent sports arenas, are powered by a state-of-the-art district heating system which supplies instantaneous heat and constant hot water, a facility that was constructed by CCG on behalf of Vital Energi.
 The system is approximately 30% – 40% more efficient than conventional heating schemes, providing residents with substantial cost benefits.
 This system, alongside a Fabric First Approach to housing design as well as the use of solar PV panels, contributed to a 95% carbon reduction on 2007 levels.